tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_nonrefdocs.md

 Other people seem to have similar opinions.
 In general, document generators don't tell you a whole lot more than you would discover by browsing the source code itself.
 Some people even refer to auto-generated docs as a glorified source-code browser.

 ## Reference docs are feature-based, not task-based
 One of the main problems with reference documentation is that it's feature based rather than task based.
 It's the equivalent of going tab-by-tab through an interface and describing what's on each tab, what's in each menu, and so on.
-We know that's a really poor way to approach documentation, since users organize their mental model by the tasks they want to perform.
+We know that's a really poor way to approach documentation, since users often organize their mental model by the tasks they want to perform.

 {% include random_ad2.html %}